 Minute Man National Historic Park

-- Arguably the most important site of the Revolutionary War, Minute Man National Historic Park is a key feature of Concord.
+Arguably the most important site of the Revolutionary War, Minute Man National Historic Park is a key feature of Concord.
 Operated by the National Park Service, Minute Man Park encompasses 970 acres and is home to several important landmarks.
 Home to the first battle of the Revolution, the park houses North Bridge.
 This is where Minutemen forces first advanced on the British Redcoats.
 Also, elsewhere in the park is The Wayside, a building once home to Author Nathaniel Hawthorne, among several others.
-With such a vast amount of information present regarding this park, more about the history can be found on the National Park Service’s page here.
+With such a vast amount of information present regarding this park, more about the history can be found at the National Park Service page.

 Great Meadows National Wildlife Refuge

-- Officially founded in 1886, the Concord Museum has what is considered to be one of the oldest and well-rounded collections of Americana.
+Officially founded in 1886, the Concord Museum has what is considered to be one of the oldest and well-rounded collections of Americana.
 Due to the history of the town, Concord museum is strongly influenced by artifacts from the Revolutionary War and more specifically the Battle of Lexington and Concord.
 Arguably the most famous artifact is one of Paul Revere’s lanterns from his famous ride.
-To see this piece and many more, details about the museum and its hours can be found here.
+To see this piece and many more, visit the Concord Museum site for more details and and its hours.